 If you are planning on graduating in May, you must submit the Graduation Application by the deadline of February 1.

 Any one planning on participating in the May Commencement Ceremony must order your regalia by the deadline of March 28.

-Watch the live broadcast of the ceremony on May 11.
+Watch the live broadcast of the ceremony on this date.

 Before Ceremony Date – Have I…

 If you have any questions about graduation or holds, please contact the Solution Center at 717.560.8254 or by email.
 The Solution Center is open from 8 am-5 pm Monday-Thursday and 8 am-4 pm on Friday.

 No. There is ample seating at this facility.